Halifax County Vehicle Impound Guide

 - Valid driver's license (or someone with a valid license): You, or the person retrieving the vehicle, must have a valid driver's license.

-- Vehicle registration: Proof of ownership of the vehicle.
+- Vehicle registration or title: Proof of ownership of the vehicle.

 - Proof of insurance: Demonstrates that the vehicle is insured.

-- Cash or credit card for fees: Impound lots typically accept cash or credit cards to pay the towing and storage fees.
+- Payment for fees: Impound lots typically accept cash or credit cards to pay the towing and storage fees.
 Check with the specific impound lot to confirm accepted payment methods.

 If You Don't Have a Valid License